An aspiring actor and model from Iraq has been found dead in Baghdad after reportedly being "stabbed and tortured" because of his perceived sexuality.

 The body of Karar Noshi, a student of Baghdad University’s College of Fine Arts, was found dumped on Palestine Street in the Iraqi capital, two days after he was reportedly kidnapped.

-According to Kurdistan24 there was “evidence he had been tortured and viciously stabbed.”
+there was "evidence he had been tortured and viciously stabbed."

 Unconfirmed images showing what appears to be the young man's body have been circulating on social media, while reports say Noshi was targeted because of his appearance and perceived sexuality.